 The Scholarship Programme was launched over 16 years ago with the aim of offering bright students from disadvantaged socio-economical backgrounds the chance to receive an excellent education at our school and equal opportunities to build a successful future for themselves.
 Over the years, more than 100 young people had their lives changed as a result of the education they received, the attention provided by caring mentors, and the international exposure they enjoyed while studying at Transylvania College.

 Starting with the current academic year, thanks to the enthusiasm and dedication of experts in the newly formed Scholarship Committee, the programme has evolved into the Scholarship Society @ Transylvania College - a unique programme in Romania aimed at recognising and awarding academic excellence.
 Gifted students from all over the country are invited to grasp the opportunity to reach their highest potential while studying at Transylvania College Cambridge International High School.
-The scholarship covers the cost of tuition for the entire duration of high school studies (some conditions apply) and, for candidates residing outside of Cluj, accommodation in the boarding house.
+The scholarship covers the cost of tuition for the entire duration of high school studies (some conditions apply).

 A: For the second year in a row, tuition fees have remained the same in nursery and kindergarten, even though we have extended the daily schedule and we have introduced even more benefits for the children enrolled here.